AlgoSandbox/AlgoSandbox/lib/algo-sandbox/problems/weighted-graphs/generator/index.md

-# Weighted graph generator
+# Node graph

-Create a weighted graph using a user-friendly graph editor.
+Create a weighted directed/undirected graph using a graph editor GUI.